Rowland Winter: Cambridge RFC

-Eastern Counties
+RFU County Championship

-Winter led the senior Eastern Counties team to a County Cup Final at Twickenham in 2015.
+In the 2014-15 season, Winter led the senior Eastern Counties team to a County Cup Final at Twickenham in 2015, the most successful County Cup campaign to date for the CB.

 Coventry RFC

 In May 2016 he was appointed Director of Rugby at Coventry RFC, leading them to win the English National League 1 in the 2017-18 season.

 In May 2018 he signed a contract extension to 2022.

 In 2018-19 Winter led Coventry to an 8th place finish, and cup quarter final in their first season back in the Greene King IPA Championship.
 To date, this is the most successful and highest place finish from any promoted side in the history of the competition.

 In 2019-20 Coventry were 4th, when coronavirus halted the Championship.

 In January 2022, following a home defeat by Cornish Pirates, Winters whereabouts became a mystery until it was confirmed by the club in April that he had left the club.

 Alex Rae was later appointed Head Coach.